Course Description:

 This course offers students who completed Grammar I further grammatical structures and rules of the English Language.
 The course has the double function of being a complementary course for Grammar I and at the same time paving the way for the advanced grammar course they will take after completing this one.

 In this course, learners start from revision of the tenses to indirect speech level up to and including sentence level.
 Learners will be familiarized with Modal.
 Then, they will learn about passive voice and how to use it.
 After that various structure of verbs will be presented to them.
+After studying above mentioned subjects, then the grammatical structure of English sentences will be explained.
+Sentence patterns and possible structures of an English sentence will be discussed thoroughly.
+Along with talking about nouns, adjectives and adverbs.
+Finally, the course ends with studying relatives to indirect speech. |

 Course Code: LNG2300